 I got my start as a professional crafter by making quality jewelry and accessories to sell at farmer’s markets and craft fairs around town.
 While it was so much fun, now I am also grateful to show you how to make leather earrings and other projects here on Creative Fashion Blog.

 Like everything I create, if you decide to use your new leather crafting skills to create a supplemental income for yourself, I’ll be here to cheer you on!
 If you just want to make them to elevate your own closet or to give as gifts, that’s awesome too!

 No matter how big or bold, every leather earring I have ever made is as lightweight as my feather ones.
 I love the casual bohemian aesthetic and textures.
 Sometimes, you can never really have too much of a good thing.

-There are several reasons working with leather are easier for projects like this than synthetic materials.
-You don’t have to worry about edges fraying, the material is beautiful from both the front and back of the fabric, and leather is extremely durable and lightweight.
+Pro Tip: There are several reasons working with leather is easier for projects like this than synthetic materials.
+For one, you don’t have to worry about edges fraying, the material is beautiful from both the front and back of the fabric, and leather is extremely durable and lightweight.
 Your chances of coming out with an end result you are truly proud of are higher when the materials are better to begin with.

 A Quick Explanation Of Basic Jewelry Supplies

 To learn how to make leather earrings correctly, let’s briefly go over some DIY jewelry supplies.
 The correct supplies will make this project so much easier and allow you to really use your creativity and come up with unique designs.

 - Open Jump Rings: These tiny metal hoops are the basic connectors in between chain, closures, and other jewelry materials.
 They are extremely inexpensive and will save you so much wasted energy trying to re-link individual chain pieces.